sethcatts/SHC_AdventOfCode/README.md

 # Advent Of Code
-My work for the yearly Advent Of Code event
+My work for various years of Advent of Code

 [About Advent Of Code](https://adventofcode.com/2023/about)